 If you need a more precise estimation of project duration, then PERT is the way to go.
 If you just need a quick estimation then go for an estimated Critical Path

-PERT Formula explained in Project Management
+PERT Formula Project Management

 The PERT formula is a project management tool that is used to calculate the time necessary to complete a project.